Feedback Control of a Recirculating Bioreactor with Electrophoretic Removal of Inhibitory Extracellular DNA: Acknowledgements

-Project co-funded by the European Union – Next Generation EU - under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2, Investment 3.3 – Decree no. 630 (24th April 2024) of Italian Ministry of University and Research; Concession Decree no. 1956 del 05th December 2024 adopted by the Italian Ministry of University and Research, CUP D93D24000270003, within the national PhD Programme in Autonomous Systems (XL cycle), and NO SELF s.r.l.
+{ Project co-funded by the European Union – Next Generation EU - under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2, Investment 3.3 – Decree no. 630 (24th April 2024) of Italian Ministry of University and Research; Concession Decree no. 1956 del 05th December 2024 adopted by the Italian Ministry of University and Research, CUP D93D24000270003, within the national PhD Programme in Autonomous Systems (XL cycle), and NOSELF s.r.l.
+The authors thank Prof.\ S.\ Mazzoleni and Prof.\ F.\ Giannino (Dept.\ of Agricultural Sciences, University of Naples Federico II) for discussions on inhibitory extracellular DNA modelling.
+AS acknowledges partial PhD support from NOSELF s.r.l.
+AI-assisted tools were used for manuscript revision and grammar checking.}